nWidart/Laravel-broadway/readme.md

 It's important to know Command Handlers classes in broadway need to get a Event Store repository injected.

-Now just pass either an array of command handlers to the `laravelbroadway.command.registry` key out the IoC Container or juste one class, like so:
+Now just pass either an array of command handlers to the `laravelbroadway.command.registry` key out the IoC Container or just one class, like so:

 ``` php